concourse/registry-image-resource/README.md

 ### `check` Step (`check` script) with `tag_regex`: discover tags matching regex

 Reports the current digest that the registry has for tags matching the regex configured in `source`.
-They will be returned in the same order that the source repository lists them.
+They will be returned in the same order that the source repository lists them unless `created_at_sort` is set to `true`.

 ### `check` Step (`check` script) without `tag` or `tag_regex`: discover semver tags